-^{316 8} CFR § 241.8(b).
+8 CFR § 241.8(b).

-through a petition for review (PFR) filed within thirty days of the order.317 There is no automatic stay of removal when seeking PFR review of a reinstatement order; instead the petitioner can file a motion for a judicial stay of removal with the same U.S. court of appeals where the PFR is filed.318 A thorough discussion of possible arguments that could be raised in a PFR is beyond the scope of this advisory.319 Arguments to consider might include:
+If a reinstatement order is issued, the practitioner can appeal the order to the relevant U.S. court of appeals through a petition for review (PFR) filed within thirty days of the order.
+There is no automatic stay of removal when seeking PFR review of a reinstatement order; instead the petitioner can file a motion for a judicial stay of removal with the same U.S. court of appeals where the PFR is filed.
+A thorough discussion of possible arguments that could be raised in a PFR is beyond the scope of this advisory.
+Arguments to consider might include:

-- The individual is a U.S. citizen320 - There is no prior removal order - The individual never departed under an order of removal and was never removed - The individual's reentry was legal - DHS failed to follow the regulations governing reinstatement proceedings (such as verification of identity, obtaining the prior order, or asking if the person has a fear of return), resulting in prejudice, and - It may be possible to attack the underlying (prior) removal order, although jurisdiction-stripping provisions could make this difficult.
-Practitioners should research and determine whether the U.S. court of appeals in their jurisdiction would conclude that it has jurisdiction to consider the legality of the underlying order.321
+- The individual is a U.S. citizen - There is no prior removal order - The individual never departed under an order of removal and was never removed - The individual's reentry was legal - DHS failed to follow the regulations governing reinstatement proceedings (such as verification of identity, obtaining the prior order, or asking if the noncitizen has a fear of return), resulting in prejudice, and - It may be possible to attack the underlying (prior) removal order, although jurisdictionstripping provisions could make this difficult.
+Practitioners should research and determine whether the U.S. court of appeals in their jurisdiction would conclude that it has jurisdiction to consider the legality of the underlying order.